telefonicaid/fiware-orion/doc/manuals/orion-api.md

   doing so (e.g. `"httpCustom": { ... "headers": {"Fiware-Correlator": "foo"} ...}` will be ignored.
 * `qs` (both parameter name and value can be templatized)
 * `payload`

-The fifth field `method`, lets the NGSIv2 clients select the HTTP method to be used for delivering the notification, but note that only valid HTTP verbs can be used: GET, PUT, POST, DELETE, PATCH, HEAD, OPTIONS, TRACE, and CONNECT.
+* `method`, lets the NGSIv2 clients select the HTTP method to be used for delivering the notification, but note that only valid HTTP verbs can be used: GET, PUT, POST, DELETE, PATCH, HEAD, OPTIONS, TRACE, and CONNECT.

+Regarding the MQTT notifications, the `mqttCustom` is used instead of `httpCustom`.
+This topic is described with more detail [in this specific document](user/mqtt_notifications.md).

 Macro substitution for templates is based on the syntax `${..}`.
 In particular: